mrccdrc27/laravel/README.md

    4.4 Leave TCP Dynamic Ports as Blank (for IPAII) **_(IPAII represents all settings that apply to all IP addresses)_**

      Leave TCP Dynamic Ports blank to make SQL Server listen to a specific port (1433 for defalt instances)

+   ## Setup Instructions
+1. Clone the repositories for both `lms-system` and `certification-system`.
+2. Install dependencies: